Configuring your SSH client (Putty)

 Save the Python settings permanently

-Type pico .pythonstartup to create a file.
+Type nano .pythonstartup to create a file.
 Save the following lines to that file:

 from __future__ import division